CosmanAgraz/rshobu-net/README.md

 **Q: Why React**

 A: When you've written enough HTML/CSS/Javascript, you'll begin to realize that a lot of what you write becomes repetition.
 React solves this problem by having a developer (you) create components, which can be used not only multiple times within a project, but across many projects.
-This is 🔥 shit, I'm telling ya!

 **Q: Why Azure**

 A: Its free to sign up, they give you a free SSL certificate for your apps, and 1GB Free tier for Node.js web applications.
 There are other (personal) reasons such as: GUI is better than AWS, but those previous ones listed are the main reason.
-DigitalOcean and Linode offer attractive, shared resource VMs for $5USD/mo ~($8CAD/mo).
-Using DigitalOcean was easy and offers a lot of freedom.
-But I am broke, in debt, and praying every night my landlord doesn't kick me out because I've been late on rent payments.
-Azure fits my needs.
+DigitalOcean and Linode offer attractive, shared resource VMs for $5USD/mo ~($8CAD/mo), but I cannot afford this.

 **Q: Why Github Actions?**

 A: Easy to setup, easy to maintain, and gets you from point A (development) to point B (deployment) quick.
 Azure DevOps is nice and all, but there are too many steps to getting shit done.
-Unfortunately, I don't have enough time in this world to learn all that shit, and neither do you.

 **Q: What about a database?**

 A: Azure offers database hosting, albeit expensive.
-If you are in unfavorable financial situations such as myself, avoid them.
-Instead, create a Sqlite3 databse, shove that into Azure blob stroage container, and have your Express server connect to that.
+Instead, I recommend creating a Sqlite3 databse, shove that into Azure blob stroage container, and have your Express server connect to that.
 If you have money to spend, don't spend it on Azure.
 I reckon setting up a VM, and creating a Postgre/MySQL/MariaDB database instance in that VM is cheaper (and better) than anything Azure has to offer.
-No free SSL cert. on DigitalOcean VMs still tho :(
+You still neeed to pay for the SSL cert. on DigitalOcean VMs still tho :(

 ## Setup Tutorial